ariasAleia/Learning_Python/README.md

 ### Dictionaries

 Store information with key values.
 Sorry... what?
 Well, let's see.
 How does a dictionary work?
-Well, we have a word and we have a definiction, don't we?
+Well, we have a word and we have a definition, don't we?
 Well, that's exactly how a dictionary works.
 With this data structure, the key would be like the word and the value would be like the definition.

 The difference here is that we do it inside curly brackets: {}